4th Canadian Mounted Rifles - War Diaries - 1918

 1st - 10th March 1918

 The Battalion went back into the same piece of front line on the 1st.
 On the 5th, Lt.
 A. Clarke, Lt.
 Rutherford, Cpl.
-Docherty and Pte.
+Docherty [C. D. Dougherty] and Pte.
 Bell went out on a day patrol, encountering one enemy officer and six men.
 Lending chase and laying down a "revolver barrage", they killed one man and took another prisoner alive.
 It was noted that both wore the Iron Cross medal.
 A draft of 98 men from the 134th Battalion joined the 4th CMR in the line.
-A further patrol on the 6th saw Lts.
-Clarke and Rutherford and 12 men run into an enemy patrol of 60 men, which tried to encircle the 4th CMR patrol.
+A further patrol on the 6th saw Lts Clarke and Rutherford and 12 men run into an enemy patrol of 60 men, which tried to encircle the 4th CMR patrol.
 Lobbing bombs, the patrol dashed to the left and broke through the encompassment at its weakest point.
 None were wounded.
 On the 8th the Battalion moved back to Supports in Canada Trench and the Railway Embankment again.
 A further draft of 20 men joins the Battalion as working parties are supplied for duty in the front line, now held by the 1st CMR.

 11th - 20th March 1918